The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Strategic Justification: Alignment with the Good Friday/Belfast Agreement

 Linking the Sixteen Pillars to the Good Friday/Belfast Agreement strengthens constitutional legitimacy, legal continuity, and institutional coherence.
-Rather than replacing the Agreement, this framework develops it by translating its core principles into permanent constitutional form.
+Rather than replacing the Agreement, this framework develops it by translating its core principles into enduring constitutional form.

 It extends the Agreement from a framework of consent into a structure capable of sustaining governance over time.